The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 \subsection{Five hydrodynamic simulations}

-To explore consistency between the Condor discovery and what might be expected on the basis of large-scale hydrodynamic calculations, we have computed Lyman-$\alpha$ emission surface brightness maps using five high resolution simulations, listed in Table \ref{tab:5sims}.
-The reason for using multiple cosmological simulations in this work is to provide interesting consistency/comparative checks, since each simulation treats star and galaxy formation processes differently (e.g. the number density threshold at which star formation commences within each simulation particle is assumed to be metallicity dependent in \texttt{EAGLE}, but \texttt{Illustris-TNG} takes a constant value of $n_{\rm H}\sim 0.1\;\rm cm ^{-3}$). \texttt{Illustris-TNG, SIMBA, EAGLE, CROCODILE} are all ``full-physics'' or ``reference physics'' simulations.
-We have used the ``quick-Ly$\alpha$'' version of \texttt{Sherwood}, in which very dense gas (overdensities $\delta \rho_b/\rho_{b} >1000$ and temperatures $T<10^5$ K) is ignored in order to speed up the calculation and to focus on the low column density gas.
+To explore consistency amongst simulations, we have computed Lyman-$\alpha$ emission surface brightness maps using five high-resolution simulations, listed in Table \ref{tab:5sims}.
+The reason for using multiple cosmological simulations in this work is to provide interesting consistency/comparative checks, since each simulation treats star and galaxy formation processes differently (e.g. the number density threshold at which star formation commences within each simulation particle is assumed to be metallicity dependent in EAGLE, but IllustrisTNG takes a constant value of $n_{\rm H}\sim 0.1\;\rm cm ^{-3}$).
+IllustrisTNG, SIMBA, EAGLE, CROCODILE are all ``full-physics'' or ``reference physics'' simulations.
+We have used the ``quick-Ly$\alpha$'' version of Sherwood, in which very dense gas (overdensities $\delta \rho_b/\rho_{b} >1000$ and temperatures $T<10^5$ K) is ignored in order to speed up the calculation and to focus on the low column density gas.
+The Sherwood simulation data we have used is the same one used in \cite{Witstok2021}.
 Doing so provides an interesting comparison against the four reference physics simulations.
+Table \ref{tab:5sims} lists simulations at different redshifts: IllustrisTNG: $z=2.00$; SIMBA: $z=2.46$; EAGLE: $z=2.48$; Sherwood: $z=2.40$; CROCODILE: $z=2.74$.
+The observational comparison is with the COSMOS field is at $z\simeq 2.475$.
+EAGLE and SIMBA are close; Sherwood is acceptable; but IllustrisTNG at $z=2.00$ and CROCODILE at $z=2.74$ are significantly displaced.
+The UV background, halo mass function, thermal state, SFR density, Lyman-$\alpha$ emissivity, and cosmological surface-brightness dimming evolve over this interval.
+These variations were unavoidable given simulation snapshot availability, and they will clearly contribute to the spread in results illustrated later in this paper in e.g. Fig.\,\ref{fig:Asquared}.

-The fundamental outputs from each simulation that we make use of in these calculations are, for each particle: baryonic mass, temperature, elemental abundances, and velocity vector.
-The simulations make no distinction between neutral, ionised, and molecular hydrogen components, but the relative fractions are important for estimating Lyman-$\alpha$ emission properties, so we implement a range of fitting functions and approaches derived in independent auxiliary studies.
+The fundamental outputs from each simulation are, for each particle: baryonic mass, temperature, elemental abundances, and velocity vector.
+For all simulations where this information is not already present in the snapshots, we recompute the neutral, ionised and molecular hydrogen components in post-processing (see Sections \ref{sec:decoupling} to \ref{sec:electron_number_density}).